-As of June 1, 2016, approximately 2,463 acres within the Participants has been or is currently being provided water, wastewater and storm drainage, including water quality services, which include: approximately 826 acres in Travis County Municipal Utility District No. 3, approximately 492 acres in Travis County Municipal Utility District No. 4, approximately 660 acres in Travis County Municipal Utility District No. 5, 264 acres in Travis County Municipal Utility District No. 6, and approximately 221 acres in Travis County Municipal Utility District No. 8.
-As of June 1, 2016, residential development within the Participants included 461 completed single family homes, 44 single family homes under construction, 114 single family lots that are vacant or under construction, 201 completed detached condominium patio homes, 6 detached condominium patio homes under construction, 25 detached condominium patio home lots that are vacant or under construction, one 250 unit apartment complex including a clubhouse, fitness center and pool area; one 236 unit apartment complex currently under construction (of which the clubhouse and first phase, containing eleven apartment buildings, are complete); additional development includes a senior living center, and commercial, retail and office development.
+As of May 1, 2017, approximately 2,463 acres within the Participants has been or is currently being provided water, wastewater and storm drainage, including water quality services, which include: approximately 826 acres in Travis County Municipal Utility District No. 3, approximately 492 acres in Travis County Municipal Utility District No. 60 acres in Travis County Municipal Utility District No. 5, 264 acres in Travis County Municipal Utility District No. 6, and approximately 221 acres in Travis County Municipal Utility District No. 8.
+As of May 1, 2017, residential development within the Participants included 485 completed single family homes, 36 single family homes under construction, 98 single family lots that are vacant, 203 completed detached condominium patio homes, 4 detached condominium patio homes under construction, 25 detached condominium patio home lots that are vacant, one 250 unit apartment complex including a clubhouse, fitness center and pool area; one 236 unit apartment complex including a clubhouse, fitness center and pool area; additional development includes a senior living center, and commercial, retail and office development.
 Recreational amenities include the Barton Creek Resort and Spa located in Travis County Municipal Utility District No. 4, which consists of a country club, a conference center, a 303-room hotel, two 18-hole golf courses and related facilities.
-Additionally, a third 18-hole golf course is located within the boundaries of Travis County Municipal Utility District No. 5.
-Within the Participants there are several tracts at various stages of development and approximately 819 undeveloped but developable acres remaining.
-See "INVESTMENT CONSIDERATIONS - Certain Development Regulations."
-See also "THE BARTON CREEK DEVELOPMENT" and "PARTICIPANTS IN CURRENT SERVICE AREA."
+Additionally, a third 18-hole golf course is located within the boundaries of Travis County Municipal services for each of the Participants.
+Each Participant was created to construct or acquire internal underground utilities to serve the developable acres within each Participant's boundaries.
+See "THE